 The satisfaction a seasoned gardener enjoys is the result of patience, time, and experience: trial and error, taking some chances, watching things thrive—and sometimes watching them fail.
 But a beginning gardener needs a few sure things, plants that are easy to grow and maintain, and that will give them the confidence to move on to greater challenges.
 Check out these 25 garden gimmes, practically guaranteed to bring lush beauty to the garden with minimal effort.

-Nandina domestica, commonly called "nandina," is an easy-to-grow evergreen shrub that looks lush in a landscape.
+Nandina domestica, commonly called nandina or heavenly bamboo, is an easy-to-grow evergreen shrub that looks lush in a landscape.
 White flowers in spring give way in winter to brilliant red berries that make excellent cuttings for wreaths and holiday floral arrangements.
 Nandina will fill out and reseed itself, but this hardy beauty can be pruned without worry.
-Available at The Home Depot; $13.95.

 Autumn Joy Sedum